genesis-community/shield-genesis-kit/MANUAL.md

   Github or UAA.
 See the _Examples_ section for more details on properly configuring Github and UAA providers.

+- `secure` - Configure the admin user account.
+By default, the admin user account credentials are static.
+Use this feature to have a password generated automatically and optionally specify an alternative username with by setting `params.admin_username` in the environment file.
+The password can then be rotated as needed by your company's security policy.

 # Cloud Configuration

 By default, SHIELD uses the following VM types/networks/disk pools from your